satellite830/AnnoView/README.md

 ## Workflow for AnnoView upload

-### Generate a gene neighborhood for proteins of your interest
+### Generate a gene neighborhood dataset for proteins of your interest

 Suppose you have a list of protein sequences, and you are interested in visualizing their gene neighborhood